remotion-dev/remotion/packages/docs/docs/deploylambda.md

 ---
 id: deploylambda
 title: deployLambda()
+slug: /lambda/deploylambda
 ---

 Creates an [AWS Lambda](https://aws.amazon.com/lambda/) function in your AWS account that will be able to render a video in the cloud.

 Before calling `deployLambda()`, you need to deploy the necessary binaries and obtain the identifier for the Lambda Layer.
-You can do so by calling [`ensureLambdaBinaries()`](/docs/ensurelambdabinaries).
+You can do so by calling [`ensureLambdaBinaries()`](/docs/lambda/ensurelambdabinaries).

 ## Example